 The first time I saw Seina was in OND, by which time she was already Japanese reality TV royalty.
-It was a treat to watch a pro navigate a few tricky love triangles without coming off as particularly duplicitous or shallow.
-Seina truly is a champ of reality TV.
-Long live the queen of drinking alone.
+It was a treat to watch this Terrace House pro navigate a few tricky love triangles without coming off as particularly duplicitous or shallow.
+Seina truly is a champ of unscripted TV.
+Long live the queen of drinking for one.

 Best Moment: Seina drinks alone